-- 228 So what should we do to make justice?
-How do we respond to injustice or put justice-seeking into practice, in our personal and community lives? - 229 Firstly, we should ensure that we participate in a process of discernment about how to respond to injustice.
-Catholic theologians and liberation base communities developed the model of See-Judge-Act (or See-Discern-Act) to help people to reflect critically and theologically on the realities we face - and crucially to resist the temptation of leaping in straight to action.
-Through this method a community will review or "see" a situation of injustice in the light of research, analysis, or other information.
-Then through a process of scriptural and theological reflection they can discern or "judge" the deeper truths.
-In the light of this, proposals for action will emerge.35 Of course this is a cycle or a spiral that should be constantly repeated, alongside those most closely affected by the situation where possible. - 230 Secondly, we need to reflect on how those actions contribute to the change we want to see.
-How do they bridge the gap between what is and what we believe should be? - 231 Sometimes, only certain actions are available to us.
+- 191. So what should we do to make justice?
+How do we respond to injustice or put justice-seeking into practice, in our personal and community lives? - 192.
+Firstly, we should ensure that we participate in a process of discernment about how to respond to injustice.
+Catholic theologians and liberation base communities developed the model of See-Judge-Act (or See-Discern-Act) to help people to reflect critically and theologically on the realities we face and, crucially, to resist the temptation of leaping in straight to action.
+Through this method a community will review or 'see' a situation of injustice in the light of understanding the reality in its social, political, economic and cultural dimensions.
+Then through a process of social analysis and scriptural and theological reflection they can discern or 'judge' the deeper truths.
+In the light of this, proposals for action to change the situation and address its root causes will emerge, empowering those who are disadvantaged in this situation.
+Of course

+- this is a cycle or a spiral that should be constantly repeated and evaluated, alongside those most closely affected by the situation where possible.34 - 193.
+Secondly, we need to reflect on how those actions contribute to the change we want to see.
+How do they bridge the gap between what is and what we believe should be? - 194.
+Sometimes, only certain actions are available to us.
 Some actions may sit more naturally with our temperament.
 Some are more open to those with certain privileges.
-When there is a choice, we are also challenged to choose the action that is most likely to have an impact and contribute to bring about change. - 232 Complex problems, such as environmental degradation or health inequalities remain intractable because they are held in place by various constraints, eg government policies, societal norms,
+When there is a choice, we are also challenged to choose the action that is most likely to have an impact and contribute to bring about change. - 195.
+Complex problems, such as environmental degradation or health inequalities remain intractable because they are held in place by various constraints, eg government policies, societal norms, market forces, power imbalances, or accepted narratives about society.
+To tackle them systemic change, not piecemeal change, is needed.
+System change happens at three levels structural, relational and transformative.35 For example, campaigning for changes in legislation tries to achieve structural changes, community organising can bring about relational change, and communicating a different story can help to change the narratives needed for transformative change. - 196.
+Crucially, shifts in system change are most likely to be sustained when working at all three different levels of change.
+For example, in 2016 a large number of refugees were given refuge in mainland Europe.
+The practices, policies and resources were put in place to enable their resettlement.
+But without promoting an accompanying - 34 See what is happening, who is involved, who gains, who loses, why is it happening, why does it continue? - Judge how do you feel about this situation?
+What do you think should be happening?
+Are there Bible stories which have a resonance here?
+What does your faith say to you about this situation Act What can we do to bridge the gap between what is happening (the reality) and what should be happening (the ideal/what our faith says)?
+What action are we going to take?
+Who can we involve in our action? - For more on using this methodology, see grassroots.caritas.eu/see-judge-act